 Not all brake pads include wear indicators, and some need to be bent into place when you install them.

 There are numerous reasons why your vehicle would be pulling to one side, but one cause could be worn brake pads.
 If your vehicle is pulling hard to one side, make sure to check if you need new brake pads, among other things, such as a flat tire.

 If you’re experiencing vibrations during hard braking, this could be the result of worn or overheated brake pads or warped rotors.
 Either way, you’ll want to check your brakes to make sure nothing needs to be replaced.

 There is always the option of simply looking at your pads to see if they need to be replaced.
 If your wheels allow, you can see the outside of your brake pad—the portion that is pressed against the rotor—to see if they’ve been worn down.
-Normally if you see 3mm or less of pad remaining, it’s time to get a new set.
+Normally if you see three millimeters or less of pad remaining, it’s time to get a new set.

 Like most automotive-related maintenance tasks, the answer to that question depends on how comfortable you are working on your own car.
 Replacing brake pads however, is a fairly simply and straightforward task, similar to changing your oil.
 If you have some basic knowledge of tools and how to work on your car, it’s not a difficult job and there are plenty of people who changes their own brake pads from the comforts of their garage.